Skip to main content

 A guideline prepared by the Office of the City Clerk

-The following information is of a general nature only.
+The following information is intended as a preliminary guide for those interested in charter amendment petition.
 The City of San Diego, as a charter city, has its election processes, including initiative, referendum and recall, detailed in both its Charter and City Election Code.

 Procedures to amend the City's Charter, however, are dictated by state law.

 The following is only a summary of state law provisions governing Charter amendments using the initiative petition process.
-Proponents should research the California State Elections Code and other applicable state law for further detail.
+Proponents should research the California State Elections Code and other applicable laws and regulations for further detail.

 This information is intended to provide guidelines only.
-It is not meant to take the place of legal advice.
+These guidelines are not legal advice and it is not meant to serve as a substitute for the actual provisions in state or local law.

 LANGUAGE OF PROPOSED AMENDMENT

-The first step in the Charter amendment initiative process is to develop the precise language of the proposed amendment.
+The first step for consideration in the Charter amendment initiative process is to develop the precise language of the proposed amendment.

 (Legal references: California Elections Code Sections 9202-9206, 9256)

-Before circulating a Charter amendment initiative petition, proponents must file with the City Clerk a Notice of Intent to do so, accompanied by the written text of the amendment and, if desired, by a written statement, not to exceed 500 words, stating the reasons for the amendment.
-The notice must be signed by at least one but not more than three proponents.
+Before circulating an initiative petition in any city, the proponents of the matter shall file with the City Clerk a notice of intention to do so, which shall be accompanied by the written text of the initiative and may be accompanied by a written statement not in excess of 500 words, not to exceed 500 words, stating the reasons for the amendment.
+The notice shall be signed by at least one, but not more than three, proponents and shall be in substantially the following form:

-Proponents must then publish once in a newspaper of general circulation in the City of San Diego a "Notice of Intent to Circulate a Charter Amendment Initiative Petition" accompanied by the "title and summary" of the proposed amendment as prepared by the City Attorney.
+Proponents must then publish once in a newspaper of general circulation in the City of San Diego the notice of intent accompanied by the title and summary of the proposed amendment as prepared by the City Attorney to be amended.
 This notice shall be signed by at least one but not more than three proponents, and shall be substantially in the form shown in California Elections Code Section 9202.
-Within 10 days of publication, proponents must file with the City Clerk the notice as published, along with an affidavit from the publisher certifying publication.{C}
+Within 10 days of publication, proponents must file with the City Clerk the notice as published, along with an affidavit from the publisher certifying publication.{

 PETITION FORM, WORDING AND CIRCULATION